Heterogeneous Multi-Tier Networks: Improper Signaling For Joint Rate-Energy Optimization: System Model

-In this work, we assume perfect and global channel knowledge except for the self-interference channel.
-This assumption is due to imperfect self-interference cancellation in practical full-duplex systems~\cite{Kim2015}.
-In more details, the self-interference due to full-duplex operation is assumed to be cancelled to some significant extent (based on the channel estimate), but not completely (channel estimation error).
-Thus, the received signals at the D2D users can be rewritten as

-where the residual self-interference (RSI) channel due to imperfect self-interference channel estimation is represented by ${\bf\Delta g}_{jj}$.
-Assuming improper Gaussian signaling (see Appendix A for details), the transmitter noise $\mathbf{e}_j$ in (\ref{Txnoisea}) is modelled as

-which states that the transmitter noise follows an improper Gaussian distribution with zero mean and augmented covariance matrix $\kappa\tilde {\bf C}_{x_j}$ with $\kappa\ll 1$.
-Further, the transmitter noise is statistically independent from the transmit signal, which is given by (\ref{TXnoiseInd}).
-The assumption of an improper transmitter noise is due to the generated improper information signal in baseband and imbalance between the in-phase and quadrature (I/Q) components, where the latter is discussed in ~\cite{Adali2011}.
+In this work, we assume perfect and global channel knowledge.
+The self-interference due to full-duplex operation is assumed to be canceled to some significant extent (based on the SI channel knowledge), but not completely (due to the transmitter noise).
+Thus, we rewrite the received signals at the D2D users as { } where the residual self-interference (RSI) due to transmitter noise is represented by ${\bf g}_{jj}^H{\bf e}_j$.
+Assuming improper Gaussian signaling, the transmitter noise $\mathbf{e}_j$ is modeled as { } which states that the transmitter noise follows an improper Gaussian distribution with zero mean and augmented covariance matrix $\kappa\tilde {\bf C}_{x_j}$ with $\kappa\ll 1$.
+Notice that, the transmit signal augmented covariance matrix $\tilde {\bf C}_{x_j}$ consists of the signal covariance, i.e., $\mathbf{C}_{x_j}=\mathbb{E}\{\mathbf{x}_j\mathbf{x}^{H}_j\}$, and pseudo-covariance, i.e., $\hat{\mathbf{C}}_{x_j}=\mathbb{E}\{\mathbf{x}_j\mathbf{x}^{T}_j\}$, matrices.
+Hence, it characterizes the second-order moment thoroughly.
+As given by (\ref{TXnoiseInd}), the transmitter noise is statistically independent from the transmit signal.
+The assumption of an improper transmitter noise is due to the generated improper information signal in baseband and imbalance between the in-phase and quadrature (I/Q) components, where the latter is discussed in~\cite{Adali2011}.
 The authors in \cite{Bliss2012} propose a transmitter noise model whose covariance is composed of the diagonals of the transmit signal covariance matrix.
-By plugging their model in our general model, (\ref{TXnoiseInd2}) is recast as

-The transmitter noise undergoes self-interference channel and can not be cancelled at the receiver.
+By plugging their model in our general model, (\ref{TXnoiseInd2}) is recast as { } The transmitter noise undergoes self-interference channel and can not be canceled at the receiver.
 This is due to the absence of transmitter noise knowledge at the receivers.
 However, except for the D2D users the contribution of the transmitter noise can be ignored at all receivers.
 This assumption is valid due to the low power of transmitter noise and relative strength of self-interference channel compared to other channels.
-Hence, the system model is simplified to
+Hence, the system model is simplified to { } By plugging (\ref{BF1}) and (\ref{BF2}) into (\ref{ss1}) and (\ref{ss2}), the received signals are recast as { }